 - European Union: Skilling Ltd is licensed and regulated by CySEC with license number 357/18.
 Located at: 62 Athalassas Avenue, Strovolos, CY-2012 Nicosia, Cyprus.

-- United Kingdom: This broker has registered with the FCA, under Reference Number (FRN) 810951.
+- United Kingdom: This broker was at one point registered with the FCA, under Reference Number (FRN) 810951.
+(It is now cancelled.)

 - International: Skilling (Seychelles) Ltd, is regulated by the Seychelles Financial Services Authority (FSA), license number SD042.
 Located at: Suite 3, Global Village, Jivan’s Complex, Mont Fleuri, Mahe, Seychelles.